 Results of attended noise measurements are summarised in Table 4.1.
-Noise contribution from MC was determined for each survey using in-field observations and post-analysis of data as required (eg removing higher frequencies that are not mine related where applicable).
-Attended noise monitoring was completed during the evening and night periods on 15 August 2022.
+Noise contribution from MC was determined for each measurement using in-field observations and post-analysis of data as required (eg removing higher frequencies that are not mine related where applicable).
+Attended noise monitoring was completed during the evening and night periods on 7 September 2022.

-The meteorological data for the monitoring period was sourced from MC's meteorological station to determine relevant noise limits in accordance with the NMP.
-Meteorological conditions were 'standard' or 'noise-enhancing' at the time of the monitoring and, in accordance with the NMP, the standard noise limits shown in Table 2.1 applied for all six 15-minute attended noise measurements.
+Meteorological data for the monitoring period was sourced from MC's weather station to determine relevant noise limits in accordance with the NMP.
+Meteorological conditions were 'standard' or 'noise-enhancing' for four of the six measurements and, in accordance with the NMP, the standard noise limits shown in Table 2.1 applied for those.
+Meteorological conditions were 'very noise-enhancing' (ie outside the NPfI 'standard' or 'noise-enhancing' conditions) for two of the six measurements and, in accordance with the NMP, the noise limits shown in Table 2.1 were adjusted by +5 dB for those (this is indicated in Table 4.1).

-Site noise was inaudible during four of the six measurements; the exception was during both the evening and night measurements at RA2.
-Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background ( $L{A90}$ ) level.
-For all of the four measurements when site noise was inaudible, the measured $L{A90,15min}$ noise level was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
-Therefore, the site $L{Aeq,15min}$ noise contributions during these measurements when site noise was inaudible are considered to have satisfied the applicable noise limits.
+Site noise was inaudible during all six measurements.
+Typically, when a particular source is not audible above local ambient noise, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
+For all the measurements, the measured $L{A90,15min}$ was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
+Therefore, the site $L{Aeq,15min}$ during these measurements when site noise was inaudible are considered to have been below applicable limits.